diversemix/notes/docs/user-guide.md

 # User Guide

-This guide covers daily workflows and executive function support strategies.
+Understanding the system's philosophy and how it supports executive function.

 ## Executive Function Support Strategies